HarshdipSaha/AtomNet/README.md

 # AToM-Net: Agentic Theory of Mind Network

-AToM-Net is a cognitive architecture for multi-issue bargaining (CaSiNo environment) that adapts the EMO (Estimation, Modeling, Operation) framework -- originally designed for social deduction games -- to imperfect-information negotiation.
+AToM-Net is a cognitive architecture for multi-issue bargaining (CaSiNo environment) that adapts the EMO (Explicit Modeling of Opponents) framework -- originally designed for social deduction games -- to imperfect-information negotiation.
 It introduces an Economic Consistency Validator to catch deception signals in opponent behavior and uses Reflexion-based inter-game learning to improve strategy across repeated negotiations.

 ## Table of Contents